Suboxone Clinics in Alabama

 • Accepts private health insurance

-• Judicial clients, teenagers and transitional-age young adults
+• Judicial clients, teen rehab and transitional-age young adults

 • Comprehensive substance use assessment